 An updated MOA should then be prepared by the University Coordinator, in consultation with the partner institution, MRCI, Finance, the Admissions and Access Service, the International Student Support Office and Academic Affairs, as appropriate.
 A brief rationale should also be provided for continuation of the Agreement and submitted with the new MOA to the Secretary of the Collaborative Provision Group.

 The Secretary will electronically fast-track the documentation to the CPG for approval.

-Upon approval by CPG, Academic Affairs will inform the School/Faculty accordingly and make arrangements to have the new MOA signed and sealed by each party to the agreement.
+Upon approval by CPG, Academic Affairs will inform the School/Faculty accordingly and make arrangements to have the new MOA signed by each party to the agreement.
 The review process, actions and outcomes will then be formally reported to the CPG at the next available meeting and the relevant Departments informed.

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.

 For more information please read our Equality and Diversity Policy.